kp9001/awesome/README.md

 - The keybinds for `move_to_screen` are based on my monitors being numbered opposite of what is reasonable.
 The default binding is commented out beneath my modified bindings.
 - The `unclutter` command in `autorun` only allows the cursor to show while idle for 500 ms. You might not want this.

 When you are ready to load awesome, log off, switch your desktop environment to awesome, and log back in.
 If all went well, it should load awesome with this configuration without errors, and with your wallpaper.
 If you wish to make any changes, open up `rc.lua` in your favorite editor and have fun.
-Press `alt+ctrl+r` to reload awesome (unless you modified this already).
+Press `super+ctrl+r` to reload awesome (unless you modified this already).

 If you wish to check out other themes, all the themes which ship with awesome in the debian repository are copied into the themes directory.
 You may try them out by editing the line just after "variable definitions" in `rc.lua` which currently reads